anil1520ce/Linux-/README.md

   - ps ux      - It is a command that displays a list of all processs running on the system,including their associated user and CPU/memory                     usage.
   - ps -ef|grep<pid>     -This command is a useful tool for finding information about a specific process running on Linux system.

+# Log Managment
+  - syslog     - It is a standard logging protocol used on Unix-like systems,to log various system messages and events.
+  - journalctl - It is used to query and display system log messages stored in the systemd journal.
+  - custom log - Custom logs can help to mointor and troubleshoot our application more effectively by providing a more granular view of our                    application's behaviour and performance.

+# Network Managment
+  - ifconfig  - It is a tool that is used to configure network interface in Linux and other Unix-like operating systems.
+  - http vs https  - http is a simpler protocol that is used for basic web browsing while https is more secure protocol used for transmitting                      sensitve data.
+  - internal network vs external network  - An internal network is a private network that is isolated from the public internet and can only be                                            accessed by authorized users within the network.
+An external network is a public internet, which                                              is accessible to anyone with an internet connection.
+  - TCP vs UDP     - TCP is a reliable,connection-oriented protocol that is commonly used for applications that require reliable transmission                      of data.
+UDP is fast and connectionless protocol that is commonly used for applications that require fast trasmission of                      data.
+  - private subnets vs public subnets - private subnet is reserved for use within an organization and is not accessible from the public                                               internet.
+Public subnets is accessible from the public internet and used for resources that need to be                                        accessible from outside the organization.
+  - CIDR Range  - CIDR(classless Inter-Domain Routing) range is a method used to allocate and specify the IP address range for networks.
+  - Ports       - Port are logical connection points used for the network protocols to identify specific applications or  processes running on                  a computer system.
+Registered ports for user applications,and dynamic or private ports for client applications.
+                For Example:- Port 20 and 21 are used by FTP(File Transfer Protocol).
+                              Port 22 is used for SSH(Secure Shell).
+                              Port 23 is used for Telnet.
+                              Port 25 is used for SMTP(Simple Mail Transfer Protocol) Port 80 is used for HTTP(Hypertext Transfer Protocol) Port 443 is used for HTTPS(HTTPSecure).

+# Application Server
+  - An Application server is a server that provides environment for running and hosting applications.It typically provides services such asvvv    database,connectivity,transaction processing, messaging and security, and allows deploy,managed, and accessed by the user.
+    For Example :- Apache Tomcat server, Microsoft IIS, IBM WebSphere, JBoss EAP,Oracle weblogic.

+# Web Server
+  - A Web server is a software application that run on a computer and serves we content over the internet or an intranet.
+Its primary function    is to receive and respond to client requests for web pages or resources, and to send the requested information back to the client.
+    For Example :- Apache HTTP server , Microsoft IIS, Nginx, lighttpd, caddy.

+# Load Balancing
+  - Load balancing is the process of distrubuting incoming network across multiple servers to ensure that no single server is overloaded.Load     balancers can be hardware or software-based and can be used to distribute traffic across web servers,application servers and database         severs.
+    Different types of load balancers are as follows:- 1.Round-robin
+    2.Least connection
+    3.IP hash
+    4.Weighted round-robin
+    5.Least response time.

+# HA
+  - HA stands for High Availability, which refers to the ability of a system or application to remain available and operational even in the       event of a failure or outage.